By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this guide covering Fuerteventura airport accident claims.

 To discover whether or not you could make a claim, please speak with a member of our team.

-If you have been involved in an accident at Fuerteventura El Matorral Airport, then you might be considering making a claim for compensation.
-If that is the case and you choose to work with Accident Claims UK, then we could connect you with an experienced personal injury solicitor.
+If you have been involved in an accident at Fuerteventura El Matorral Airport, and want to make Fuerteventura airport accident claims then you might be considering finding a solicitor to help you.
+If that is the case and you choose to work with Accident Claims UK, then we could connect you with an experienced personal injury solicitor, authorised and regulated by the Solicitors Regulation Authority.

 If you are making a claim in connection to a package holiday, then your claim will come under the British time limits.
 However, if you pursue a claim in relation to an independent holiday, it could be affected by a Spanish time limit.
 For more information, we would recommend that you speak with a member of our team sooner rather than later.